jeference/Gravity-model/README.md

 # Gravity-model
-Optimizes gravity model parameters (K and Sigma ) for flows between regions.
+Optimizes gravity model parameters (K and Sigma ) to predict the flow between regions i and j, using distance and population data.